stomg7969/ecommerce-solo-project-frontend/README.md

 ### Language

-- Javascript with React and Redux fro client-side
+- Javascript with React and Redux for client-side
 - Rails for server-side
 - Custom CSS using open source